tlively/learn-gfx-hal/book/src/04_triangle_intro.md

 but not quite vertical or horizontal.
 Fixing that is called "anti-aliasing", and there's more than one way to do it.

-All forms of anti-aliasing basically involve throwing more computational power at the problem to make it go away.
-Naturally you want to allow for a user to turn such a feature off if they don't have as good of a graphics card.
-For now we won't include multisampling at all.
-Adding it in touches just a little bit of the swapchain, the render pass, the pipeline, anything that has to do with images.
+The pipeline in `gfx-hal` has a parameter for "multisampling", where instead of computing fragments on a pixel basis, you compute them on a sub-pixel basis and average the results.
+You're basically just throwing computational power at the problem to try and get a more accurate result.
+Naturally, if you do enable multisampling, you want to allow for a user to turn such a feature off if they don't have as good of a graphics card.
+We won't enable it for now, because adding it in touches just a little bit of the swapchain, the render pass, the pipeline, anything that has to do with images.
 We can do that as lesson of its own soon.

 ### Depth Testing